YOUR BONUS CONTENT

 DOWNLOAD TO YOUR TABLET

-It had been nine hours of driving for what Sebastian called the vacation of a lifetime.
-I imagined champagne, exquisite food, maybe a day having strangers rub my shoulders as they flirtatiously asked how many hours I spent at the gym.
-But in the middle of nowhere, the rustic cabin didn’t appear to have an attached spa.
+It had been nine hours of driving for what Sebastian called ‘the vacation of a lifetime.’
+I imagined champagne, exquisite food, and maybe a day having strangers rub my shoulders as they flirtatiously asked how many hours I spent at the gym.
+But in the middle of nowhere, the rustic cabin didn’t appear to have an attached spa, and didn’t scream ‘vacation of a lifetime’ to me.
 Sad Griffin, sad.

 In a competition of what ached more, I couldn’t tell if it was my legs or my back.
 No matter how comfortable the car, they were not designed for big guys and long trips.
-When I asked if Sebastian could fly us here, he playfully said the car ride was part of the experience.
-By the time we reached Vermont, I prayed for a quaint bed-and-breakfast.
+When I asked if Sebastian could fly us here, he playfully said the car ride was part of the experience, and by the time we reached Vermont, I had prayed for a quaint bed-and-breakfast.
 God had a twisted sense of humor.

 “It’s perfect, isn’t it?”

-This is why I loved him.
-His upbeat attitude rubbed off.
-Maybe it wouldn’t be bad?
+This was why I loved him.
+His upbeat attitude rubbed off on me.
+Maybe it wouldn’t be that bad?
 At least it wasn’t camping.
-If that were the case, I’d already be in the car peeling out with him in the rearview mirror.
+If that were the case, I’d already be in the car, peeling out with him in the rear-view mirror.
 I jest.
 Sort of.

 “Who are you?
-What has happened to Sebastian?
+What’s happened to Sebastian?
 Body snatcher?
 Alien parasite?
 Is Lady Bewitching controlling you?”